-During the Soviet Era, in the center of the square, the statue of one of the forefathers of socialism and one of the founders of the USSR, Lenin, was standing proudly.
-And the name of the square itself was “Lenin Square”.
+During the Soviet Era, in the center of the square, the statue of one of the forefathers of socialism and founders of the USSR, Lenin, would stand proudly.
+The name of the square itself was then “Lenin Square”.

-Now, there is a national-features-featuring rug instead.
-Near the carpet, there stand the fountains, one of the favorite attractions for many Armenians of all ages and for the hosts of the city.
-It is unique, because it attracts not only visually, but includes the auditory factor as well, and the synchronized music (along with the show of water dance) is very attractive, it also gives a wide range of choice; one may hear the music of Beatles, then that of Aram Khachaturian, then some soundtracks, also some Armenian pop and retro music, etc.
+Now, the Republic Square is home to beautiful water fountains which are one of the favorite attractions for many Armenians of all ages and for the guests of the city.
+It is unique, because it is not only visually attractive, but includes the auditory factor as well, with synchronized musical and water schemes.
+It also gives a wide range of choice; you can hear a range of music from the Beatles, to Aram Khachaturian, popular soundtracks, also some Armenian pop and retro music.

 Here are some of the buildings the Republic Square bears on itself:

 The Square was designed by Alexander Tamanian.
-Before, there stood the town market and some other buildings like the caravansary of the town.
-And, in fact, some were really against it noting Tamanian’s style of architecture was bourgeois, and that the new socialist Armenia did not need that wide streets and big parks, it was a waste.
-Although Moscow did not stop Tamanian, even after an official letter was sent by some young socialists, including some architects, many claim he would be arrested in 1937, if he would not have passed away in 1936 (and the last one was much a better “choice” than the first “opportunity”).
+In the past, there stood a marketplace with a few scattered buildings, like the caravansary of the town.
+In fact, when construction began, some were really against it, arguing that Tamanian’s style of architecture was bourgeois, and that the new socialist Armenia did not need wide streets and big parks, that such things were a waste.
+Moscow did not stop Tamanian, however, even after an official letter was sent by some young socialists, including some architects.
+Many claim he would have been arrested in 1937, if he didn't pass away in 1936.

-Various palettes of rose and of golden colors represent a vivid and an attractive image.
-And, it is interesting to experience that beautiful sense of freedom in the square: the buildings do suppress neither the man, nor the nature; moreover, the sky is supporting that sense of freedom from above, and without the trees, the place would be quite poor, and the Water, cool and calm.
+Various palettes of rose and of golden colors represent a vivid and attractive image.
+It is interesting to experience a beautiful sense of freedom in the square: the buildings suppress neither man, nor nature; moreover, the sky supports that sense of freedom from above, and without trees, the place would be quite poor, and the Water, cool and calm.